-Ultimately, producing higher-quality antibodies faster will help eliminate wasted time and resources in basic science and clinical diagnostics development.
-From diagnostic developers who must wait months between iterations of a new immunoassay to bench scientists who must allocate precious grant funds to screening for the ideal antibody, there is a great deal of opportunity to accelerate clinical research and basic science by starting with more effective antibodies that can be generated reproducibly and quickly.
+Ultimately, producing higher-quality antibodies, faster, will help eliminate wasted time and resources in basic science and clinical diagnostics development.
+From diagnostic developers who must wait months between iterations of a new immunoassay, to bench scientists who must allocate precious grant funds to screening for the ideal antibody, there is a great deal of opportunity to accelerate clinical research and basic science by starting with more effective antibodies that can be generated reproducibly in a short period of time.

 Tight budgets are a shared theme in academic and clinical settings.
 If we are to keep making progress, it is imperative that we find ways to accomplish more with each dollar.
-Adopting approaches that reliably deliver high-affinity, highly specific antibodies is one simple way to reduce experimental costs and accomplish more projects while maximizing chances for scientific success.
+Adopting approaches that reliably deliver high-affinity, highly specific antibodies is one simple way to reduce experimental costs and complete more projects while maximizing chances for scientific success.